emmajanedrews/base-template/_drafts/why-should-you-consider-buying-a-new-construction-home-in-2018.md

 {% include youtube.html %}

-There are many benefits to buying a new construction property.
-Not only do you not have to compete against other buyers, but you can save money by working with the builder’s preferred lender.
+<center>There are many benefits to buying a new construction property.
+Not only do you not have to compete against other buyers, but you can save money by working with the builder’s preferred lender.</center>

 There are many great reasons you should consider purchasing a new construction property in 2018.&nbsp;